 I said I was wrong, I’ll drop this angle.

-And amazingly, they did!
-Granted it’s only been a week, but I haven’t seen them mention it since.
-So much for not being debatable, I guess.
+And shockingly… they did.
+It’s been over a week, and I haven’t seen them bring it up again.
+So much for “not debatable,” I guess.

 Comment policy: Comments from previously unapproved guests will remain in moderation until I manually approve them.
 Honest questions and reasonable comments from all types of folks are allowed and encouraged but will sometimes remain in moderation until I can properly reply to them, which may occasionally take a little while.
 Contrary to what some of you think, losing your patience during this time and leaving another comment in which you insult me won't do much to speed up that process.
 If you don't like it, go somewhere else.